hazelcast/hazelcast-reference-manual/src/Performance.md

 ## Data Affinity

-Data affinity ensures that related entries exist on the same node.
-If related data is on the same node, operations can be executed without the cost of extra network calls and extra wire data.
+Data affinity ensures that related entries exist on the same member.
+If related data is on the same member, operations can be executed without the cost of extra network calls and extra wire data.
 This feature is provided by using the same partition keys for related data.

 **Co-location of related data and computation**